C3 – Total water use in the Republic of Armenia

 C3.15 Total freshwater use per unit of GDP m3/1 000 international dollars = C3.7/C3.14

-When calculating the irrigation water use index, the data of irrigated areas and average irrigation rates are used.
+When calculating the irrigation water use index, the data on irrigated areas and average irrigation rates are used.

 Methodology references